 Tour-Bellevue-Mansion-Visit-LaGrange

-In 1870, the property was bought by LaGrange resident Jesse McLendon, who lived there with his family for some years.
-The mansion was later gifted to the LaGrange Woman’s Club by Fuller E. Callaway Foundation and has been open as a house museum ever since.
-The beautiful mansion stands today, surrounded by traditional southern dogwoods, boxwoods, and magnolias.
+In 1870, the property was purchased by Jesse McLendon, who lived there with his family for several years.
+It was later gifted to the LaGrange Woman’s Club by the Fuller E. Callaway Foundation and has since operated as a house museum.

 Walking Historic Downtown LaGrange